Reality (David Bowie album): Sessions

 Recording for Reality began in early January 2003 at Looking Glass Studios in New York City, where Earthling and Hours (1999) were recorded.
-Bowie opted to use Looking Glass's smaller Studio B, which Visconti was renting out on a semi-permanent basis, rather than the more spacious Studio A in order to have, in Visconti's words, a "real tight New York sound".
+Bowie opted to use Looking Glass's smaller Studio B, which Visconti was renting on a semi-permanent basis, rather than the more spacious Studio A in order to have, in Visconti's words, a "real tight New York sound".
 The studio was within close distance to Bowie's New York apartment, and his familiarity with the studio corresponded to relatively easy-going eight-hour working days, five days a week.
 The urban landscape served as an influence on the new material, similar to how the mountainous Allaire Studios had influenced the recording of Heathen.

-The musicians mostly consisted of Bowie's then-touring band: Earl Slick and Gerry Leonard on guitar, Mark Plati on guitar and bass, Mike Garson on piano, and Sterling Campbell on drums; live bassist Gail Ann Dorsey and multi-instrumentalist Catherine Russell only contributed backing vocals.
-Heathen guitarist David Torn provided "atmospheric" overdubs and lead guitar on "New Killer Star", while drummer Matt Chamberlain played on "Bring Me the Disco King" and "Fly".
-Longtime Bowie guitarist Carlos Alomar also contributed overdubs to "Fly" and was his final collaboration with Bowie.
+The musicians mostly consisted of Bowie's then-touring band: Earl Slick and Gerry Leonard on guitar, Mark Plati on guitar and bass, Mike Garson on piano, and Sterling Campbell on drums; the live bassist Gail Ann Dorsey and the multi-instrumentalist Catherine Russell only contributed backing vocals.
+Heathen's guitarist David Torn provided "atmospheric" overdubs and lead guitar on "New Killer Star", while Matt Chamberlain played drums on "Bring Me the Disco King" and "Fly".
+Bowie's longtime guitarist Carlos Alomar also contributed overdubs to "Fly"; these overdubs were his final collaboration with Bowie.

 Bowie arrived with four to five basic home demos he had prepared; he told Sound on Sound: "I don't want my home to be taken over by the recording process.
 I'm very wary of that.
 I really saved everything for working over at Looking Glass."
-He, Visconti and assistant engineer Mario J. McNulty initially worked on demos before the entire band arrived, many of which ended up in the final mixes, including Visconti's bass playing on "New Killer Star", "The Loneliest Guy", "Days" and "Fall Dog Bombs the Moon".
+He, Visconti and the assistant engineer Mario J. McNulty initially worked on demos before the entire band arrived, many of which ended up in the final mixes, including Visconti's bass playing on "New Killer Star", "The Loneliest Guy", "Days" and "Fall Dog Bombs the Moon".
 McNulty's percussion on "Fall Dog Bombs the Moon" was also retained for the final mix.